-“Fans of Marian Keyes and Jennifer Weiner will delight in Dee DeTarsio’s sparkling prose and lively dialogue as she takes readers into the heart of women’s lives.
+“Fans of Marian Keyes and Cecelia Ahern will delight in Dee DeTarsio’s sparkling prose and lively dialogue as she takes readers into the heart of women’s lives.

-Filled with friendship, love, loss, betrayal, and challenges that force her characters to find their place in the universe, Dee’s novels give us that hopefully-ever-after we’re searching for.”
+Filled with love, loss, betrayal, and challenges that force her characters to find their place in the universe, Dee’s books laugh at the sadness of life.”